Scandltd/storm-petrel/generator/README.Development.md

 # FAQs

-## How to Test Modified Scand.StormPetrel.SourceGenerator Code?
+## How to Test Modified Scand.StormPetrel.Generator Code?

 * Modify and Rebuild:
     * Modify and rebuild the Scand.StormPetrel.Generator code or its components in Visual Studio.